rjrest/comp-clustering/README.md

 Segmentation of data contests
 ========

 The company where I work runs online machine learning contests.
-This python code performs an unsupervised clustering analysis using the metadata of these challenges along with other measurements of user behavior over their run.
+This python code performs an unsupervised clustering analysis using the metadata of these challenges, along with other measurements of user behavior over their run.

 Author: RJ Ramey